Volunteers step forward: Belgian scientists look for poo donors

 Beyond bowel disorders, faeces may prove to be an asset in finding remedies for many other diseases, scientists say.

-Over the past decade, there have been growing number of studies showing positive associations between the healing properties of faeces and the treatment of depression, cancer, autism, Parkinson's disease and allergies.
+Over the past decade, a growing number of studies have suggested an association between disruptions in gut microbiota and illness, including allergies and cancer.

 "Microbes are at the centre of the system.
 The bacteria in the gut produce hormones that will affect the brain.
 They also help us to clear out the bad ones and digest certain things," Hamerlinck said.